And greetings to you music lovers, thrill seekers, conversationalists, all across the fruited plane.

 Conservatives and a liberty-centered message have prevailed in this argument.

-The Republicans didn't counter Obama care.
+The Republicans didn't counter Obamacare.

-What's happened here is that conservatism is causing the Republican Party to get some credit here for whatever uh gaining steam.
+What's happened here is that conservatism is causing the Republican Party to get some credit here for whatever gaining steam.

-Something that is widely seen as a scam.
+A substantive, real message over a scam, something that is widely seen as a scam.

 They always happen.